Cigar City Magazine

 Picture

 It was all made possible by two men.
-Vicente Martinez Ybor and Don Ignacio Haya who in 1886 began to build factories to manufacturer cigars.
+Vicente Martinez Ybor and Don Ignacio Haya, who in 1886 began to build factories to manufacture cigars.
 They also built housing nearby so that their employees could live close to work.
-This multicultural society prospered and its residents built clubs, hospitals and mutual aid societies.
+This multicultural society prospered, and its residents built clubs, hospitals, and mutual aid societies.
 It was later named Ybor City and became a city within the city of Tampa.

 Picture